-Obtaining employment is the starting line of life.
+Obtaining employment is a new starting point in life.

-Over the long course of life, major milestones include getting into University, finding a job, getting married, and retiring.
+Over the long journey of life, major milestones include getting into university, finding a job, getting married, and retiring.
 Each of these milestones is a new start, not the goal.
 A new career, in particular, is an important beginning for realizing your dreams and leading a full life.

-What kind of life do you want to live?
+What kind of life do you envision for yourself?

-A career may seem something far off in the future, but time has a way of passing by before you know it.
-When you chose the faculty in which to study at the time of your entrance exam, you must have thought carefully about what you would like to do in the future, and what you will study in University toward that end.
+A career may seem far off in the future, but time passes by before you know it.
+When you chose the faculty to study at the time of your entrance exam, you must have thought carefully about what you would like to do in the future and what you will study at university toward that end.
 What are the requirements for working in the profession you are contemplating, and what will you need to study?
 What courses will you have to take?
 These are questions you should research carefully.